 Types of MDS

-- MDS not otherwise specified (MDS NOS) makes up 54.7 percent of all MDS cases.
+People diagnosed with MDS not otherwise specified (MDS NOS) constitute 57.6 percent of all MDS cases.

-- Therapy-related MDS makes up less than 2 percent of all reported cases.
+People diagnosed with therapy-related MDS constitute less than 2 percent of all reported cases.

 Incidence by Gender

 - For the five-year period from 2006 to 2010 there were approximately 39,424 cases in males, averaging 7,885 per year, and approximately 31,191 cases in females, averaging 6,238 per year